wpilibsuite/PathWeaver/README.md

 2. Stored files should all be human readable and version controllable.

 ## Commenting
-For bugs or feature suggestions make a github issue.
+For bugs or feature suggestions, make a github issue.

 ## Building